-The Good Samaritan inn is famous for a parable told by Jesus to demonstrate how people should help one another (Luke 10).
-According to the parable the Inn had to be along the road between Jerusalem and Jericho, and indeed the site lies also today on the side of the highway.
+The Good Samaritan Inn is famous for a parable told by Jesus to demonstrate how people should help one another (Luke 10).
+According to the parable, the Inn had to be along the road between Jerusalem and Jericho, and today it still lieas on the side of the highway.

-Despite the familiarity with the parable among Christians the site does not get many visitors which is a shame.
+Despite the familiarity with the parable among Christians, the site does not get many visitors (which is a shame).
 It not only has a good example of a Byzantine period church, but it also holds a special museum.
-The old Jordanian police station was converted to a display of mostly mosaic floors of old churches and synagogues.
+The old Jordanian police station was converted to a display of mosaic floors of old churches and synagogues.
 The exhibit provides a great insight to the culture and material culture of Jews, Christians, and Samaritans in late antiquity.